N-Wouda/Slides/slides/euro_neurips/euro_neurips.md

 Note:

 We use that distributional information to decide which optional requests to postpone to later epochs.
-This works in a very simple way: if an optional request is not dispatched often with a must-dispatch request, we postpone it.
+This works in a very simple way: we count how often an optional request was in a route with simulated requests.
-We use a simple threshold to determine this, in this case 80% for postponement.
+If that happened more often than some threshold (in this example, 80%), we postpone the request.

 In the competition we used different thresholds for different epochs.